-Cathodoluminescence (CL) has been a go-to test for diagenesis, and when an activator such as Mn is present, this often gives 140165 phenomenal images that illuminate alteration, as well as veins and single crystals in fractures which can track reactivation and changes in the chemistry and rate of fluid flow.
+Cathodoluminescence (CL) has been a go-to test for diagenesis, and when an activator such as Mn is present, this often gives phenomenal images that illuminate alteration, as well as veins and single crystals in fractures which can track reactivation and changes in the chemistry and rate of fluid flow.
 However, it is also understood that Fe quenches luminescence, so the Mn/Fe ratio matters for understanding what luminescence or non-luminescence means (Barnaby and Rimstidt, 1989).
-In the case of Walnut Canyon, the well preserved botryoids are non-luminescent and cements that line the botryoids are brightly luminescent (Fig.-4 petrography, and while petrographic techniques like CL can provide qualitative information on Mn and Fe, XRF and LA imaging techniques give quantitative information on the Fe/Mn, Sr/Ca and other ratios and element concentrations, providing far more insight into the carbonate diagenesis. $\mu$ XRF scanning is reasonably accessible, and we suggest that depending on the original mineralogy, elements like Sr (Fig. 43, Fig. 54) could be mapped and registered so that only the best preserved parts of a rock slab could be targeted for a LAcarb standard.
-This should greatly reduce the scatter that is currently seen in the WC-1 150 standard.
+In the case of Walnut Canyon, the well preserved botryoids are non-luminescent and cements that line the botryoids are brightly luminescent (Fig. 3).
+Even through the botryoids are non-luminescent with excellent textural preservation, the wide range of Sr concentrations across the botryoids shows that they have been variably altered (Fig. 3, Fig. 4, Fig. 5).
+Element imaging is complimentary to petrography, and while petrographic techniques like CL can provide qualitative information on Mn and Fe, XRF and LA imaging techniques give quantitative information on the Fe/Mn, Sr/Ca and other ratios and element concentrations, providing far more insight into the carbonate diagenesis. μXRF scanning is reasonably accessible, and we suggest that depending on the original mineralogy, elements like Sr (Fig. 3, Fig. 4) could be mapped and registered so that only the best preserved parts of a rock slab could be targeted for a LAcarb reference material.
+This should greatly reduce the scatter that is currently seen in the WC-1 reference material.